MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/installation.md

 ### [macOS](#tab/macos)

 The below steps show how to add the proxy to PATH when using [zsh](https://www.zsh.org/) shell.
-Depending on the shell you use, your profile file may differ.
+Depending on the shell you use, your profile file might differ.

   1. Open your shell profile in a text editor > `~/.zshrc`.
   1. Update `PATH` environment variable with location of the proxy > `export PATH=".:$PATH:$HOME/m365-developer-proxy"`.